IB ToK Exhibition - The Definitive Guide

 - Score 0

-Let us elaborate a little more on how you are supposed to pick an IA prompt, choose three relevant objects, go about the commentary and other essential pointers.
+Let us elaborate a little more on how you are supposed to pick an IA prompt, choose three relevant objects, and go about the commentary and other essential pointers.

 - Unlike the essay titles, which change, the IA prompts IB has prescribed the same each year.
 Listed below are the 35 standard IA prompts you are supposed to choose from(These prompts should not be altered; use them as prescribed)